-Liquidity risk reports for liquidity risk management pursuant to MaRisk and the LCR, as well as the related forecasts, are prepared and reported on a weekly basis, and can also be prepared on a daily basis if needed.
+Liquidity risk reports for liquidity risk management pursuant to MaRisk and the LCR, as well as the related forecasts, are prepared and reported on a weekly basis.
+The frequency of reporting can also be increased to a daily basis if needed.
 Liquidity Risk Controlling is responsible for preparing, coordinating, monitoring and distribution of the reports.
 The Treasury department is responsible for daily management of operational liquidity and the related necessary evaluations.
 The liquidity risk reports are distributed to:

-- The Supervisory Board (short-term and structural liquidity risks, as well as LCR/NSFR on a quarterly basis) - Board of Management (short-term and structural liquidity risks, and LCR on a weekly basis, as well as NSFR on a monthly basis) - Head of Risk Control/Regulation (short-term and structural liquidity risks, as well as LCR/NSFR, weekly and ad hoc)
+- The Supervisory Board (short-term and structural liquidity risks, as well as LCR/NSFR on a quarterly basis) - Board of Management (short-term and structural liquidity risks, and LCR on a weekly basis, as well as NSFR on a monthly basis) - Head of Risk Control (short-term and structural liquidity risks, as well as LCR/NSFR, weekly and ad hoc) - Treasury department (short-term and structural liquidity risks, and LCR on a weekly basis and ad hoc)